apalache-mc/apalache/docs/src/adr/009adr-outputs.md

 Example:
 ```
-2021-05-02T21-31-59
+test.tla_2021-05-02T21-31-59_6117100059876044377
 ```
-for a run executed on May 2, 2021 at 9:31:59pm (local time).
+for a run executed with `test.tla` on May 2, 2021 at 9:31:59pm (local time).

 ## 3. Structure of a run directory

 Each run directory, outlined in the previous section, should contain the following:

-  - A file `run.txt`, containing the command issued for this run, e.g.: `check --inv=SomeInv Spec.tla`, with all implicit parameters filled in, so it can be replicated exactly
+  - A file `run.txt`, containing the command issued for this run, with all implicit parameters filled in, so it can be replicated exactly
   - 0 or more counterexample files
   - if `--write-intermediate` is set, a subdirectory `intermediate`, containing outputs associated with each of the passes in Apalache
   - an Apalache log file `detailed.log`.
-If `--debug` is set, the log file contains `DEBUG` level events, in addition to the regular ones
   - an SMT log file `log0.smt`
-  - A file associated with enabled analyses, e.g. `profile-rules.txt`
+  - Files associated with enabled analyses, e.g. `profile-rules.txt`

 ## 4. Global Configuration File
 Apalache should define a global configuration file `apalache-global-config`, e.g. in the `<HOME>/.tlaplus` directory, in which users can define the default values of all parameters, including all flags listed in section 1, as well as `output-dir`.
 The format of the configuration file is an implementation detail and will not be specified here.